In our departmental libraries books dealing with the same subject matter are shelved together. This is called "systematic" arrangement.

 Local, national and international daily and weekly newspapers are displayed in the Journal Reading Corner of the Reference Department (U0, entrance via U1), while some are kept in the departmental libraries Linguistics and Literary Studies (C1 and D1) and in the ZiF Library.

-Many online newspaper archives can be searched (on campus or via VPN) in the database Nexis.
+Many online newspaper archives can be searched (on campus or via VPN) in the database Nexis Uni.
 The articles are available as full-text versions.
 (Sources: German press resp.
 German-language and English-language press). the articles are available as full-text versions.
 In order to find out whether a particular paper is searchable, start Nexis and click "Quellenverzeichnis", then "Quellensuche" and enter the title of the paper into the search form.
 If the paper is available, you may select it, copy it as source in your search and start browsing.
-Online and CD-ROM versions of many more newspapers are listed in DBIS.
+We also provide a list of online versions of newspapers.

-Part of the back issues (until 2008) are available as microfilm versions and are ready for reading and copying in the Reference Department / Information Services.
+Part of the back issues (until 2008) are available as microfilm versions and are ready for reading and copying in the Reference Department.

 The library holds subscriptions of the following newspapers